Hawar-Dzaee/SGD-with-momentum/README.md

 Visualizing why SGD with momentum converges faster than Vanilla SGD

-🛑 Please make sure to open the notebook in Google Colab for Plotly's graphs to render.
-🛑 I will be using (SGD == vanilla SGD == plain SGD) interchangeably, which is different from (SGD with momentum) ⚡ visualing the path and speed each optimization algorithm(SGD,SGD with momentum) will take given trained for 30 epochs.
+🛑 Please make sure to open the notebook in Google Colab for Plotly's graphs to render.\n 🛑 I will be using (SGD == vanilla SGD == plain SGD) interchangeably, which is different from (SGD with momentum) ⚡ visualing the path and speed each optimization algorithm(SGD,SGD with momentum) will take given trained for 30 epochs.